pyeventsourcing/eventsourcing/docs/topics/examples/dcb-enrolment-speedrun.rst

 all the students are enrolled on all the courses.
 That gives 120 operations per iteration.
 It prints the number of operations completed in each second, alongside the total number of operations completed so far.

-We wil firstly baseline the performance by using :ref:`event-sourced aggregates <Aggregates and DCB>` and then trial the different persistence infrastructure we have developed for our :doc:`DCB application </topics/examples/dcb-enrolment-with-basic-objects>`.
+We wil firstly baseline the performance by using :ref:`event-sourced aggregates <Aggregates and Dcb>` and then trial the different persistence infrastructure we have developed for our :doc:`DCB application </topics/examples/dcb-enrolment-with-basic-objects>`.

 Whilst this "speedrun" does not give an indication of the performance under concurrent load or the performance